Can Dogs Eat Mushroom ? The Risks and Benefits

 • Low in Calories

-Be careful with the number of calories in your dog’s diet because you don’t want them to gain weight.
-And since mushrooms are low in calories, they can be a good treat if fed in moderation.
+Be careful with the number of calories in your dog’s diet because you do not want them to gain weight.
+Moreover, since mushrooms are low in calories, they can be a good treat if fed in moderation.

-Mushrooms also have antioxidants that can help your dog’s body to fight against free radicals and give a boost to their immune system.
-It can also keep your dog heart healthy.
+Mushrooms also have antioxidants that can help your dog’s body fight against free radicals and give a boost to their immune system.
+It can also keep your dog’s heart healthy.

 • Beta-Glucan